Core utilities

 struct std::formatter<Alias>;

-Standard formatter.
-This is defined if std::formatter<T> is defined, and accepts the same formatting flags.
+Defined if std::formatter<T> is defined, and accepts the same formatting